This lighter zucchini gratin features sliced zucchini layered along with cheese and a creamy white sauce. Topped with cheese and breadcrumbs.

 Instructions

-- Sprinkle the zuchinni slices with 1 1/2 tsp of salt and toss to coat.
+1. Sprinkle the zucchini slices with 1 1/2 tsp of salt and toss to coat.

-- Place a deep saucepan over medium heat and add in the oil.
+5. Place a deep saucepan over medium heat and add the oil.

-- Once warm, add in the garlic and fresh thyme and allow them to sweat for 2 minutes.
+6. Once warm, add the garlic and fresh thyme and allow them to sweat for 2 minutes.

-- Pour in the milk 1/4 cup at a time.
-Keep whisking and let the sauce come to a simmer in between each additon
+8. Pour in the milk 1/4 cup at a time.
+Keep whisking and let the sauce come to a simmer and thicken in between each addition.

 Leave a Reply